☘️ELEGANT IRELAND -9 DAY, 5 STAR -LOVELY SELF DRIVE TOUR

 Tour Itinerary

-DAY 1/ Dublin Castle, Dublin Zoo & National Museum Arrive at Dublin Airport and transfer to your hotel, under own arrangements.
+FAMILY & GROUP RATES AVAILABLE - PLEASE CLICK HERE TO CONTACT US DAY -1/ DUBLIN CASTLE, DUBLIN ZOO & NATIONAL MUSEUM Arrive at Dublin Airport and transfer to your hotel, under own arrangements.
 Explore Dublin and enjoy a relaxing dinner at your hotel.
 Experience Dublin’s Fair City!
 Dublin, capital of the Republic of Ireland, is on Ireland’s east coast at the mouth of the River Liffey.
-Its historic buildings include Dublin Castle, dating back to the 13th century, and imposing St. Patrick's Cathedral, founded in 1191.
-The Cities parks include the beautiful...
+Its historic buildings include Dublin Castle, dating back to the 13th century, and imposing...

+Arrive at Dublin Airport and transfer to your hotel, under own arrangements.
+Explore Dublin and enjoy a relaxing dinner at your hotel.
 Experience Dublin’s Fair City!
 Dublin, capital of the Republic of Ireland, is on Ireland’s east coast at the mouth of the River Liffey.

 Its historic buildings include Dublin Castle, dating back to the 13th century, and imposing St. Patrick's Cathedral, founded in 1191.
+The Cities parks include the beautiful St. Stephen's Green and the huge Phoenix Park, containing Dublin Zoo.

-A must is a visit to Visit Trinity College , the oldest University in Ireland, founded in 1592 by Queen Elizabeth the First.
+A must is a visit to Trinity College , the oldest University in Ireland, founded in 1592 by Queen Elizabeth the First.
 The 8th century Book of Kells and the long room with its 200,000 books are the highlights of the College.

 Guinness Storehouse

-Traditional Irish Night - OPTIONAL: on your final evening, why not enjoy entertainment at Taylor’s Three Rock or similar.
+Visit the Guinness Storehouse for a connoisseur experience.
+This unique tutorial tasting session offers the ultimate experience where a trained specialist takes you on a sensual journey through the four variants of Guinness.
+Traditional Irish Night.
 Visit this lively pub in Rathfarnham for an excellent night of music and dance.
-A ballad group will regale visitors with ballads both happy and sad and will (after a few pints) have visitors singing along with them.
+A ballad group will regale visitors with ballads, both happy and sad, and will (after a few pints) have visitors singing along with them.
 The music is interrupted for a short while to enjoy the best of Irish Dancing guaranteed to get feet tapping.
 Visitors will later be sent into the night with fond memories of a memorable night in a Dublin Pub.
+Overnight, B&B at your hotel in the Dublin area

 When you depart Dublin to Waterford, you will travel via Glendalough – Valley Of The Two Lakes – and Monastic Site & Round Tour in County Wicklow, then onward to Wexford via the beautiful scenery in Wicklow.